Chocolate Chia Pudding – Almost Instant

 - 1 tbsp mesquite powder (optional)

 - Pulse the chia seeds in a food processor to break them up a bit.
 I used my ThermoCook.

 - Add all the other ingredients and pulse for 10 seconds or until thoroughly combined.

 - Pour or spoon into four ramekins and leave to set for a few minutes.

 - Add a sprinkling of chopped pistachio nuts.

 Top with desiccated or flaked coconut instead of pistachio nuts.

 The post contains affiliate links.
 Buying through a link to the Optimum Thermocook or Optimum 9200A will not cost you any more, but I will get a small commission.
-This helps keep Tin and Thyme blythe and blogging.
+Thank you for your support of the brands and organisations that help to keep Tin and Thyme blithe and blogging.
 Opinions are, as always, my own.